libefp2/libefp2.github.io/doc/applied_efp.rst

 Each fragment induces a shift to the BChl excited state energy.
 Pairwise excitation energy decomposition reveals the magnitude and direction (ie, blue or red shift) that each fragment induces to a given BChl molecule.
-Thus, EFP can offer insight of the inner-workings of solvatochromic control over the protein spectra.
+Thus, EFP can offer insight of the inner-workings of solvatochromic control over the protein's optical spectra.

 Structure Preparation